JamesMHarmon/optima/collections/RCUAppendBuffer.md

 - Writer appends in-place until capacity, then grows by copy-on-grow.
 - Snapshots are contiguous slices (`&[T]`) suitable for fast scans.
 - Snapshot views are immutable and stable for the lifetime of the snapshot.
-- Debug builds validate “single writer thread” (best-effort).
+- Debug builds validate ΓÇ£single writer threadΓÇ¥ (best-effort).

 ## Guarantees (assuming exactly one writer)